Create an Agent

 CreateAgentRequest(

-instructions="You are SeekrBot, an expert in delivering concise, accurate, up-to-date recommendations.
+instructions="You are DocBot, an expert assistant that can search through company documents to answer questions.
+Always cite the specific documents you reference.
 Respond only with data returned from the file_search tool.",

 model_id="meta-llama/Llama-3.1-8B-Instruct", # or your choice of deployed model